cdktf/cdktf-provider-okta/docs/authenticator.csharp.md

 - *Type:* double

 The RADIUS server port (for example 1812).

 This is defined when the On-Prem RADIUS server is configured.
+Used only for authenticators with type `security_key`.
+Conflicts with `provider_json` argument.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/authenticator#provider_auth_port Authenticator#provider_auth_port}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/authenticator#provider_auth_port Authenticator#provider_auth_port}

 ---